Testosterone Levels: How to Boost Naturally in Pakistan

 What to do in Pakistan:

 - Join a local gym (Rs.
-2,000-5,000/month in most cities) and follow a 3-day compound lifting programme
+2,000 to 5,000 a month in most cities) and follow a 3-day compound lifting plan

-- If no gym access, do bodyweight circuits at home: push-ups, squats, lunges, pull-ups (invest in a doorway bar for Rs.
-1,500-3,000)
+- No gym?
+Do bodyweight circuits at home: push-ups, squats, lunges, pull-ups.
+A doorway bar costs Rs.
+1,500 to 3,000.

 2. Fix Your Sleep (The Testosterone Factory)

-- Load-shedding disrupting sleep quality in summer
+- Load-shedding breaking sleep in summer

-- Noise pollution in cities
+- Noise in the cities

 - Post-dinner chai (caffeine blocks adenosine, the sleep chemical)